terraform-ibm-modules/terraform-ibm-cis/docs/README.md

-# Features of IBM Cloud Internet Service module
+# Features of IBM Cloud Internet Services module

 IBM Cloud Internet Services (CIS), powered by Cloudflare, provides security, reliability and performance for customers running their business on IBM Cloud.